mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 It allows us to make sure that its inner parser consumes input that is *not*
 indented.
-It is a part of a model behind high-level parsing of
+It is part of the model behind high-level parsing of
 indentation-sensitive input.
-We state that there are top-level items that
+We state that there are top-level items that are
-are not indented and that all indented tokens are directly or indirectly
+not indented and that all indented tokens are directly or indirectly children
-children of those top-level definitions.
-In `megaparsec`, we do not need any
+of those top-level definitions.
+In `megaparsec`, we do not need any additional
-additional state to express this.
-Since indentation is always relative, our
+state to express this.
+Since indentation is always relative, our idea is to
-idea is to explicitly tie parsers for reference tokens and indented tokens,
+explicitly tie together the parsers for reference tokens and indented tokens,
-thus defining indentation-sensitive grammar via pure combination of parsers.
+thus defining an indentation-sensitive grammar via a pure combination of
+parsers.

-So, how do we define a parser for indented block?
+So, how do we define a parser for an indented block?
 Let's take a look at the
 signature of `indentBlock`:

 ```haskell